 Soil Testing

 NB.
-Agri-Link is an independent soil analysis and advisory service not owned nor operated by Trufficulture Pty Ltd.
+Peter Brown is an independent soil agronomist and advisory service not owned nor operated by Trufficulture.

 Arranging a Soil Test

 Trufficulture assists the soil testing process by receiving the collected samples and arranging the lab testing.
-The raw data from the lab is sent to Peter Brown (Country Dirt-doctor).
-His recommendations are then tabled in the Soil Test Report.
-The soil test usually takes about five weeks to be completed.
+The raw data from the lab is sent to Peter Brown who completes the report and recommendations.

 Soil Test Order Form